Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness

-{\it Acknowledgement.---} Z.X. thanks the helpful discussion with David Huse, Sarang Gopalakrishnan, and Shuo Liu.
-Z.X. is pleased to acknowledge that the work reported on in this paper was substantially performed using the Princeton Research Computing resources at Princeton University.
+{\it Acknowledgement.---} Z.X. thanks David Huse, Sarang Gopalakrishnan, and Shuo Liu for helpful discussions.
+Z.X. is pleased to acknowledge that the work reported in this paper was substantially performed using the Princeton Research Computing resources at Princeton University.
+Z.X. is supported by the Princeton Quantum Initiative Fellowship.
+S.R. is supported by a Simons Investigator Grant from the Simons Foundation (Award No.\ 566116).
+This work is supported by the Gordon and Betty Moore Foundation EPiQS initiative, Grant GBMF8685.01.